marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ## Testing Environment Deployment <a name="TestingEnvironmentDeployment"></a>
 Let's change first to the testing project with `oc project testing`.
-We remember tha we have in our setup only one docker registry from this registry we want promote our Docker images to other projects in our OpenShift Cluster setup.
+We remember that we have in our setup only one docker registry from this registry we want promote our Docker images to other projects in our OpenShift Cluster setup.
-The access is now available because we dit the [Add Role To Group](#AddRoleToGroup).
-Now let's take a look at the ImageStream in the project `development` with the following command `oc get is -n development` we will get the docker registry we need to create the a deployment configuration in the project `testing`. we are searching for the
+The access is now available because we did the [Add Role To Group](#AddRoleToGroup).
+Now let's take a look at the ImageStream in the project `development` with the following command `oc get is -n development` we will get the docker registry we need to create the a deployment configuration in the project `testing`.
+We are searching for the
 `catalog-service` docker registry.

 ```bash